yingweiwo

 74-77 minutes

-The half-life of pralidoxime in patients with normal renal function varies and has been reported to range from 0.8-2.7 hours.
+The half-life of pralidoxime in patients with normal renal function varies among individuals, reportedly ranging from 0.8 to 2.7 hours.

 Toxicity/Toxicokinetics